 Shared use of the spectrum and related issues

 For shared spectrum considerations, it is important to distinguish between spectrum occupancy and spectrum efficiency.
 The value of using a particular part of spectrum comes from the utility it provides to users, which is not necessarily the same as the data traffic.
 A distinction should be made between the concepts of Single system Absolute Spectrum Efficiency (SAE), which is based on the raw data transmitted, and Group Spectrum Efficiency (GSE), which is closer to the broader utility or service provided.
-Spectrum efficiencies can be defined in terms of the GSE in an environment where devices of different and similar nature are present.
+Spectrum efficiencies can be defined in terms of the GSE in an environment where devices of different and similar nature are present (ECC Report 181 [5]).

-In SRD deployment it is not possible to give each application its own reserved frequency space.
+In SRD deployment it is not possible to give each application its own reserved frequency range.

 For shared spectrum considerations it must be recognised that it is not only the technical parameters of the radio signal and the resulting link budget that are important.
 The modern adaptable packet-switched systems have complex operational patterns through involving not only the physical layer but also higher OSI levels into the picture for overall maintenance of communications stream.
 Therefore ideally the system designers, as well as spectrum managers, should endeavour considering those more sophisticated aspects in order to determine and establish the balance between the levels of operational resilience of considered systems.